Sensitivities to charged-current nonstandard neutrino interactions at DUNE: Results and Discussion

-In this section, we study the sensitivity of DUNE to the CC NSIs at the neutrinos source and detectors.
-We explore the prospects of the DUNE to constraint the NSI parameters using the one parameter-at-a-time fits and then extract the constraints at 90$\%$ C.L.
-For this purpose we use all the neutrino and antineutrino oscillation channels relevant for DUNE at the both near and far detectors.
-The results of this study are demonstrated in Fig \ref{Fig:epsilon} and the bounds extracted at the 90$\%$ CL, are given in table \ref{Tab:epsilon} both for the case of near and far detectors.
-In table \ref{Tab:epsilon}, we also show the current bounds from the Ref. \cite{Biggio:2009nt}, which have been calculated indirectly.
-By the general comparison of bounds from this work with the bounds from Ref. \cite{Biggio:2009nt} shows that DUNE with of running of time of 3+3 years has potential to give more stringent bounds than the existing ones from the other experiments \cite{ANK2,ANK3} and also the from the indirect bounds Ref. \cite{Biggio:2009nt}, as shown in the fourth column of table \ref{Tab:epsilon}.
-Interestingly, the bounds for the relevant parameters at the near detector has an over all an order of magnitude improvement than all of the current bounds, while using the data of the far detector, the there is overall factor of 2 improvement except the $\epsilon_{\mu \tau}^s$, $\epsilon_{\tau e}^d$ and $\epsilon_{\tau \mu}^d$ parameters which is loosely constrained in comparison to the current bounds at DUNE far detector.
+We further analyze the simulated data for the DUNE setup to constrain the CC NSI parameters at the source and detector.
+For this, we simulate our data with all the best fit values of the standard mixing parameters from nu-fit \cite{Gonzalez-Garcia:2014bfa} and find the single parameter fits for the relevant absolutes of the NSI parameters while set all the other NSIs parameters to zero.
+The results of this study are demonstrated in Fig. \ref {Fig:epsilon} and the bounds extracted at 90$\%$ C.L. are given in table \ref {Tab:epsilon}.
+We take 90$\%$ C.L. projection over the distributions of the single parameter fits to extract the bounds as shown in Fig. 5.
+We use all the neutrino and antineutrino oscillation channels relevant for DUNE at both the near and far detectors.
+In the fourth column of table \ref{Tab:epsilon}, we also show the current bounds from the Ref. \cite{Biggio:2009nt,nuno} for comparison.
+By the general comparison of bounds from this work with the bounds from Ref. \cite{Biggio:2009nt,nuno} (fourth column of table II) shows that for the 3+3 years of running, DUNE has a potential to give more stringent bounds than the existing ones from the other experiments \cite {ANK2,ANK3}.
+Interestingly, the bounds for the relevant parameters at the near detector has an overall one order of magnitude improvement than all of the current bounds, while using the data of the far detector, there is an overall a factor of 2 improvement except for $\varepsilon _{\mu \tau }$, $ \varepsilon _{\tau e}$ and $\varepsilon _{\tau \mu }$ parameters which are weakly constrained in comparison to the current bounds.